filedesless/HTLLBB/README.md

 }
 ```

-- Setup a redis-server instance, and fill in the Redis Address
+- the Redis Address correspond to the redis service name in docker-compose.yml

 ```
 "Redis": {
-	"Address": "localhost"
+	"Address": "redis"
 }
 ```